markusmoenig/Eldiron/docs/docs/creator/actions.md

 ### Create Groove

 Convert selected 3D surface lines into persistent recessed groove geometry.
-It uses the same surface-line selection workflow and the same shape, width, and height parameters as Create Ridge.
+It uses the same connected surface-line selection workflow and the same shape, width, and height parameters as Create Ridge.

 Grooves are the inverted version of ridges.
 They create depressed line detail for carved seams, block patterns, mortar cuts, and similar surface relief.
 Like ridges, they become persistent Geometry Objects and inherit the host face source by default.